WouterSls/minimal-trading-engine/README.md

 ## Overview

-This library severs as a minimal implementation of [EVM Trading Engine](https://github.com/woutersls/evm-trading-engine).
+This library serves as a minimal implementation of [EVM Trading Engine](https://github.com/woutersls/evm-trading-engine).
 This can be used as imported library to easly build crypto trading applications.
 This library was developed to solve the issue of placing limit order on decentralized exchanges.

 ## Architecture